pydantic/pydantic/docs/index.rst

 What's going on here:

-* ``id`` is of type int, the ellipsis tells pydantic that this field is required.
-Strings, bytes or floats will be converted to ints if possible, otherwise an exception would be raised.
+* ``id`` is of type int; the annotation only declaration tells pydantic that this field is required.
+Strings, bytes or floats will be coerced to ints if possible, otherwise an exception would be raised.
 * ``name`` is inferred as a string from the default, it is not required as it has a default.
 * ``signup_ts`` is a datetime field which is not required (``None`` if it's not supplied), pydantic will process either a unix timestamp int (e.g. ``1496498400``) or a string representing the date & time.